katharina-lang/rlhf/README.md

 ![obs-action-pair](/readme_images/obs_action/pairs_start.png)

-For each step, the collected data is stacked with np.hstack and each row corresponds to one environment:
+For each step, the collected data is stacked with np.hstack and each row corresponds to all observation-action pairs in their correct order collected by one environment over the course of `collect_rollout_data`:

 ![obs-action-buffer](/readme_images/obs_action/pairs_stack.png)

-After the agent-environment interaction is finished for the entire iteration, the data arrays are reshaped.
-The environment's data is concatenated and the original observation-action pairs are reconstructed.
+After the agent-environment interaction is finished for the entire iteration, the data arrays are reshaped in such a way that the original observation-action pairs are reconstructed.

 ![obs-action-output](/readme_images/obs_action/pairs_output.png)